realmazharhussain/scripts/README.md

 A collection of bash/fish/py scripts for my personal use.
 Maybe, you'll find something useful here, or, maybe not.

+### battery-health.sh

+Shows the ratio (in percentage) between Battery's maximum charge capacity now and Battery's maximum charge capacity when it was new

+### clean-with-gitignore.sh

+Clean current working directory (delete files in it) according to the list found in `.gitignore` file in the current working directory
+**Note:** May not work with complex `.gitignore` files

 ### edit-gdm-custom-css

 Edit `/etc/gdm-tools/custom.css` file and then